How Much Does Moving a Boiler Cost?

 However, the fact that a back boiler is inconveniently located behind your fireplace makes this a very complicated task and one that most companies do not enjoy doing.

 This is why you can expect a much higher cost of boiler for this kind of boiler service, as there are more steps involved than replacing the system with a new boiler.

 Most boiler companies will charge such high prices for this kind of service as it makes the task slightly easier to bear when you know there will be a nice pay-check at the end of it.

-Typically a boiler installer could charge you between £500 - £2000 just for the labour of your new boiler installation thats if its a gas system, the cost could variy heavily for LPG or Oil.
+Typically a boiler installer could charge you between £500 - £2000 just for the labour of your new boiler installation thats if its a gas system, the boiler cost varies heavily for LPG or Oil.

-iHeat includes this in the price with the boiler.
+iHeat includes this in the price with the combi boilers.